VelvetCauliflower/Kopykat-Tutorials/How_To_Add_New_Gui_Animations.md

 # How To Add New GUI Animations To Kopykat
- A scripting tutorial for Kopykat's scripting API.
+ A scripting tutorial for editing Kopykat.

- Written by <a href=https://www.roblox.com/users/90328669/profile>@PixelHix.</a>

 # Prerequisites
 Read `How_To_Use_GuiActionService.md` for more information on GuiActionService.

 # Introduction
 GUI animations are loaded into the GUI automatically in Kopykat.
 These are loaded from a `ModuleScript` named GuiAnimations.

+By adding new `GuiActionService.GuiEventDeclarationType` objects to this ModuleScript, you can automatically add new GUI animations to Kopykat.

 <br/><br/>